mbitsnbites/c-comments-to-cpp/README.md

 You can also alter the behavior of the conversion by passing command line options.

-For mor information, run `c-comments-to-cpp.py --help`
+For more information, run `c-comments-to-cpp.py --help`

 For example, if this is `test.cpp`: